Make history exciting for your teen by making these pioneer recipes together.

 The settlers made all their own cheese and butter.
 See what the process was like by making this ricotta cheese.

-Pop some popcorn on the stove and use some molasses to turn it in to a delicious, sweet treat.
+Pop some popcorn on the stove and use some molasses to turn it into a delicious, sweet treat.

-Pioneer Recipes by Bobbie Kalman
+- Pioneer Recipes

 - 6 Pioneer Crafts for Teens to Make